Ransomgroup Helldown: Attacks on Zyxel Devices

 Other institutions and security researches have observed similar attacks.
 (CERT.at, Borncity) Some also suggest that the threat actors exploit a yet "undocumented Zyxel flaw" (Darkreading), which fits our observation that the exploited systems were on the newest patch level (v5.39).
 The Zyxel vulnerability exploited by Helldown, as documented by Truesec, appears to match the one reported by a user on the Zyxel forum.
 It does not seem to align with any CVE currently listed by Zyxel.

 Additionally, Sekoia, who appears to have access to part of the attack files, have observed new accounts being created in the firewall (e.g. “SUPPOR87,” “SUPPOR817,” or “VPN”).
-SEC Consult did not witness such behaviour of the attacker.
+SEC Consult did not witness such behaviour of the attacker, however, some of the systems we encountered were on the newest patch level (v5.39).

 3. Defences